uva-math/uva-math-code/documentation/reminders.md

 However, if the source contains includes (such as `{%raw%}{% include seminar_main_page.html %}{%endraw%}`) then you typically should not edit this page.

+Edits (web or local) take up to five minutes to appear on the actual website.

 ### 2. Do not forget to sync with GitHub when editing locally

 *(This does not apply if you're making changes in the web editor)*